 We’ve all heard of the 80/20 rule – 20% of your clothes (or whatever) are used 80% of the time.
-I’m going to try an experiment to see how much I can limit my clothing while still looking and feeling good.
+This was my experiment to see how much I could limit my clothing while still looking and feeling good.
 This last bit is important – there’s no sense in not thinking about what you’re wearing if you spend the rest of the day feeling like an idiot.

 Moreover, I want as few items as possible.
 I’m not interested in maintaining a catalogue of clothing that I can mix or match to produce nuanced statements for every situation.
 Sure, if it’s a special occasion I think it’s important to have the appropriate clothes on hand to look good and respect the context, but for day to day I’m more interested in reliability, appropriateness, and comfort.
 So I decided to try keeping only what I wore regularly (in enough quantity that I wouldn’t run out of clean clothes).

 After a month I knew what clothing I really like and why I like it, and also what was missing and why I missed it (hint: not much, and mostly due to performance requirements).
 It’s now more than a decade later… and TBH I haven’t changed much except to get higher and higher quality stuff, which lasts so much longer it’s usually well worth the money and performs radically much better.

 9 black t-shirts;

 .
 I tried shirts from American Apparel, Uniqlo, H&M, Paragon, street vendors in Queens, and more.
 These fit the best, felt the best, look the best, and have the added benefit of being made of the most amazing wool blend that never smells, dries fast, and regulates temp like a champ.
 Expensive as hell and worth every single penny.